rsnodgrass/hass-lunos/README.md

 ## Support

 There is no official support for this add-on and is community supported within the **[Home Assistant LUNOS discussion thread](https://community.home-assistant.io/t/lunos-heat-recovery-ventilation-hrv-fan-control/157287)**.
-If you have any proposed changes or bug fixes, please make them on a branch of [hass-lunos GitHub repository](https://github.com/rsnodgrass/hass-lunos) and create pull requests for your patches.
+If you have any proposed changes or bug fixes, please code them and create pull requests for your patches to the [hass-lunos GitHub repository](https://github.com/rsnodgrass/hass-lunos).

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=WREP29UDAMB6G)